opendp/dp-wizard/README.md

 $ PWDEBUG=1 pytest -k test_app
 ```

+If Playwright fails in CI, we can still see what went wrong:
+- Scroll to the end of the CI log, to `actions/upload-artifact`.
+- Download the zipped artifact locally.
+- Inside the zipped artifact will be _another_ zip: `trace.zip`.
+- Don't unzip it!
+Instead, open it with [trace.playwright.dev](https://trace.playwright.dev/).

 ### Conventions

 Branch names should be of the form `NNNN-short-description`, where `NNNN` is the issue number being addressed.